recent posts

 Accessing Environment Variables in Python

-Python’s built-in os module allows you to access environment variables using the os.environ dictionary.
+Python’s built-in os module provides a simple way to retrieve environment variables using the os.environ dictionary.

 import os